 Why Speakers Blow and How Do I Prevent it?

-It's common to get amps in the shop that have a blown speaker or speaker worn past the point of sounding good.
+It's common to get amps in the shop that have a blown speaker or speaker (s) worn past the point of sounding good.
 Some customers are surprised when they blow a speaker, other blow speakers often, and have questions about why it happens.
 In this article I will explain some the major reasons speakers fail and how to prevent future failures.

 Distortion and high volume further exacerbate this overheating.
-This because the square/distorted frequency waves cause the cone to not be able to be in the rest position.
+This because square/distorted frequency waves cause the cone to not be able to be in the rest position.
 This condition builds heat.
-This is why players who play more distorted styles and play loudly have a greater tendency to blow speakers and can blow speakers that have high power ratings.
+This is why players who play more distorted styles and play loudly have a greater tendency to blow speakers.
+They often can blow speakers that have high power they can ratings.

 Age also degrades a speaker's ability to handle power.
 As the soft parts of the speaker stiffen or soften the change in the cone's travel degrades the power rating.
 Sometime a spider/voice coil will drop thus altering the rest position of the speaker.
 The spider can also become lopsided which can cause voice coil rubbing and/or weak volume.
 Spider problems will eventually lead to overheating but often the speaker will underperform for long time before that.
 This is one of the reasons old speakers are prone to blowing.